 After college graduation, Rachel moved to the island of Kaua’i to be with her fiance and start a new chapter.
 She immediately started a corporate job, and was promoted quickly through the management program.
 However, with the artistic and diverse background that she has, she soon found that the corporate ladder wasn’t the highest priority for her.

 Like her sisters, Rachel has come full circle.
 She appreciates the freedom she was given to pursue a vast array of learning opportunities and sees her future as a West River Academy team member supporting others’ educational journeys.

 As of August 2017, Rachel started as the Creative Director with West River Academy.

 As our story continues to unfold, we will add more to this page!

 We hope you enjoyed learning about our personal and professional lives and will feel like you are joining our worldwide family when you enroll in West River Academy!

 We would love to hear YOUR story.
-Call 949-492-5240 or Email us to see if we are a fit for your family.
+Email us or Schedule a Call to see if we are a fit for your family.
 We look forward to hearing from you!